 “Neda: Bearing Witness,” is based on the images of Neda Agha-Soltan, as they flashed around the world following her death in the Tehran pro-democracy protests of 2009.
 Those images inspired me to want to try and hold her moment of triumph whilst knowing that who she really was would always remain a mystery – so I wove her in monochrome.
 This focus on weaving ambiguity through the capturing of a moment was developed further in “Lost Boy” which is woven in three layers.
 Finally, “Insomnia III” is the latest (perhaps final) piece in a series of tapestries through which I have been exploring instances of ethereal mental images.

 Matty Smith’s Biography

-Although I have been informally involved in textile activities for over three decades, including embroidery, hand spinning, hand dyeing and weaving of cloth, I seriously engaged with tapestry weaving five years ago.
-Largely self taught, but with additional support through attending a few courses at West Dean College, I have found in tapestry weaving a fulfilling means to enable my creativity to find expression.
-For me tapestry has the unique characteristic of combining opportunistic spontaneity whilst developing in a very measured way over time.
+Although I have been informally involved in textile activities for over three decades, including embroidery, hand spinning, hand dyeing, and weaving of cloth, I seriously engaged with tapestry weaving five years ago.
+Largely self-taught, but with additional support through attending a few courses at West Dean College, I have found tapestry weaving a fulfilling means to enable my creativity to find expression.
+For me, tapestry has the unique characteristic of combining opportunistic spontaneity whilst developing in a very measured way over time.

-Essentially I see the process of tapestry weaving as a form of textile painting which goes beyond the two-dimensional constraints of fine art, allowing texture, depth and ‘substance’ to be embedded in the finished piece to create a very distinctive ‘presence’.
-Whilst much of my work draws on observation of everyday life, I am increasingly extending my ideas into more conceptual pieces and three dimensional weaving as well as exploring collaboration with traditional artists through re-interpretation of their work.
+Essentially I see the process of tapestry weaving as a form of textile painting that goes beyond the two-dimensional constraints of fine art, allowing texture, depth, and ‘substance’ to be embedded in the finished piece to create a very distinctive ‘presence’.
+Whilst much of my work draws on observation of everyday life, I am increasingly extending my ideas into more conceptual pieces and three-dimensional weaving as well as exploring collaboration with traditional artists through re-interpretation of their work.